CodelibFw/codelib-fw/README.md

 #### Samples

-Take a look at our <a href="https://github.com/codelibfw/cl-samples">samples</a> released under the Apache license.
-You can use any of the samples as a starting point for your new Code-lib App.
+This is work in progress, but there are a few samples available here: <a href="https://github.com/TheEntreveloper/clfw-samples">samples at Entreveloper</a> released under the Apache license.
+You can use any of the samples as a starting point for any App based on Codelib.
-You can also take a look at the <a href="http://codelibfw.com">Code-lib website</a> for additional information.

-_Both, the number of samples and the Codelib website will continue growing as time passes._

 #### Contributing